coffeecms/coffee_load_balancer/README.md

 ## Overview

-This Go-based load balancer is designed to distribute incoming HTTP and HTTPS requests across multiple backend servers using various load balancing algorithms.
+This Go-based load balancer distributes incoming HTTP and HTTPS requests across multiple backend servers using various load balancing algorithms.
 The system supports:

-- **Round Robin**: Sequential distribution of requests.
+- **Round Robin**: Distributes requests sequentially.
-- **Least Connections**: Routing requests to the server with the fewest active connections.
+- **Least Connections**: Routes requests to the server with the fewest active connections.
-- **Weighted Round Robin**: Distribution based on server weights.
+- **Weighted Round Robin**: Distributes requests based on server weights.
 - **IP Hash**: (Placeholder for future implementation) Routes requests based on the client's IP address.

-The system can handle a large number of connections and automatically reloads the server list every 5 seconds from a configuration file.
+The system supports both HTTP and HTTPS protocols and automatically reloads the server list every 5 seconds from a configuration file.

 ## Features